DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 		- [ ] Cooling mechanisms
 		- [ ] Some computer buildery stuff (more computer, less electronics?)
 23. `Power plant`
-	- [ ] Cutscene: Enter the room for the first time
+	- [x] Cutscene: Enter the room for the first time (not necessary)
 	- [~] Inventory item: heatsink
 		- [ ] Needs sprite
 	- Entities should all be in lab coats;
-	- [ ] Entity: Tracy - generic engineer
+	- [x] Entity: Tracy - generic engineer
 	- [~] Entity: Rocco - to trade you the heat sink for a can of Cactus Cooler
-		- [ ] Change this sprite out for a lab-coaty one; move this char to the workroom?
 	- [ ] Entity: Helvetica - succubus, but you wouldn't know it from how she was acting; consummate professional engineer
-	- [ ] SET: Aiming for geothermal; whatever would sell that re: appearance
+	- [x] SET: Aiming for geothermal; whatever would sell that re: appearance

 ### Food